-Home > Projects > Karori Wildlife Sanctuary
+Home > Projects >Zealandia

 ZEALANDIA: The Karori Sanctuary Experience

-Located just minutes from downtown Wellington, Zealandia is a world-first, award winning eco-attraction.
+Location of ZealandiaLocated just minutes from downtown Wellington, ZEALANDIA is a world-first, award winning eco-attraction.

 Vision

-The Sanctuary’s vision is to restore its 225 hectares, as close as possible, to its original state.
+The sanctuary’s vision is to restore its 225 hectares, as close as possible, to its original state.
 It is thought that it will take at least 500 years to achieve this vision.

 Location